mrchaosbude/TwitchDropsMiner-/README.md

 warnings and errors in the console.
 The command also honours `--version` to print the current release number and exit.
 Optional `--telegram-token` and `--telegram-chat-id` flags can be provided to forward mined drop notifications to a Telegram bot; add `--telegram-thread-id` for Telegram forum topics.
+When `--telegram-commands` (or the matching setting in the wrapper configuration file) is enabled, the bot also accepts commands like `/settings` and `/set log true` so you can review or update wrapper defaults remotely.

 The wrapper now also writes a `cli_wrapper_settings.json` file next to the standard `settings.json`.
 It is created automatically on the first launch and can be edited to set default values for common options (for example enabling `--log` or pre-configuring the Telegram token and chat ID).
 Any command-line flag you pass still takes precedence over what is stored in the file, so you can temporarily override the saved defaults when needed.
+You can also enable `telegram_commands` to let the Telegram bot list or change these defaults; send `/help` to the bot for the available commands.

 ### Pictures: